RadwaElaraby/MADRL-readings/README.md

 #### Randomized Entity-wise Factorization for Multi-Agent Reinforcement Learning (Iqbal al., 2021)

 - incorporate knowledge of shared patterns to accelerate learning in a multi-task setting

 ---

-## Learn Communication

-#### Learning to communicate with deep multi-agent reinforcement learning.(Foerster et al., 2016). - RIAL & DIAL

-- learn communication signal among agents in a fully cooperative, partially observable settings.

-#### Learning multiagent communication with backpropagation.
-(Sukhbaatar et al., 2016). - CommNet

-#### Learning when to communicate at scale in multiagent cooperative and competitive tasks.
-(Singh et al., 2018)

-- learn what to communicate and when to communicate (allow agents to block their communication using a gating mechanism)

-#### Learning attentional communication for multi-agent cooperation.
-(Jiang & Lu, 2018) - ATOC

-- enables **dynamic** communication among agents only when necessary
-- when communication is needed, a communication group is formed by selecting at most m (fixed bandwidth) agents from agent's observable field based on proximity
-- then, the agents within that communication group are allowed to share information for number of timesteps

-#### TarMAC: Targeted Multi-Agent Communication (Das et al., 2020)

-- not only learn what to send, but also to whom to address
-- uses a signature-based soft attention mechanism to allow agents choose which agents to address messages to

----